-Combine an old convent with a 125-year-old bank, former spa retreat for honeymooners and a what was once a basic campground and you have the recipe for four memorable NSW luxury escapes – within two-hour drives of Sydney.
+Cool city pads, golf course escapes, coastal getaways and bush retreats – here are some luxury escapes in NSW to pick for a real treat.
+Combine an old convent with a 125-year-old bank, former spa retreat for honeymooners and a what was once a basic campground and you have the recipe for the most memorable luxury escapes in NSW.

 At these unique luxury escapes, guests are invited to step back in time and relive the days where horse and buggy was the main form of transport.
 Then again, they will have access to wifi and other mod cons.

 By Christina Pfeiffer

 1- Mount Warning Estate – Tweed

 Winter is the time to sink into the comfy leather couch at Mount Warning Estate, with a glass of red wine or local gin.

 What used to be a working dairy building has been thoughtfully transformed into a stylish one-bedroom cabin.
 The rural-chic decor creatively melds old and new, combining exposed brick with contemporary soft furnishings, rustic timber beams with shiny stainless-steel appliances.

 The outdoor entertaining area has a gas barbeque, day bed and outdoor fire pit and is well set up for a fun evening around the campfire.